dagnall53/NMEADisplay/README.md

 You will next need to get a new microSD card, ( I used 4Gb), and format it using FAT32.
 Then copy the whole of the "SdRoot" folder onto the SD card.
 You should then see it will have two sub directories: edit and logs.
-The edit subdirectory will have one file 'index.htm', which is vital for the Webeditor!.
+The edit subdirectory will have two files 'index.htm', and 'ace.js' which are vital for the SD Web viewer/editor!.

-The root of the SD should have (at least) these files: config.txt, ( a json file with user settings) and logo4.jpg (the start screen image), v3small.jpg (used in the webbrowser start screen). and an 'edit' sub directory with the file 'index.html'.
-Other files may be included.. but are not essential.
+The root of the SD should have (at least) these files: config.txt, ( a json file with user settings) and vconfig.txt ( a json with settings for the ble victron mode ) colortest.txt ( a json with settings that will eventually allow global day/night colours) These txt files may (should!) self initiate if not present, but its better to have defaults present! logo4.jpg (the new generic start screen image), v3small.jpg (used in the webbrowser start screen). startsound.mp3 is bells that will play on start if you have modified the board to enable the audio.

 Re insert the SD card into the module and restart.

 You should get the colour picture and white text showing the program starting up.
 If you do not see the picture, and just get the white text, the module has not recognised the SD card, and you need to try a different one.
 It can be quite fussy.
+The Vitron BLE stuff will only work if you have the SD card. as that is the only place the MAC and encryption keys are stored.

 (*) Windows may bring up a blue box saying "Windows Protected your PC", as it does not like running unrecognised batch files. select "More Info" and click on "Run anyway".